Discover the Many Fascinating Worlds of Perspective

 Leonardo da Vinci

-Italian polymath Leonardo da Vinci was an early pioneer of perspective techniques, employing a supremely visual approach to his remarkably inventive studies of the natural/built world(s).
+Italian polymath Leonardo da Vinci was an early pioneer of perspectival techniques, employing a profoundly visual approach in his highly inventive studies of the natural and built worlds.

-Leonardo developed a comprehensive theory of perspective that contains definitions, principles, and explanations that are remarkably modern in form.
-Leonardo probably knew more about optics, vision and perspective than most contemporary artists/scientists.
-This statement is no exaggeration because Kim Veltman spent 20 years studying Leonardo’s optical research, plus writings and drawings on perspective, as detailed in Leonardo’s notebooks; and Kim wrote several thousand pages on this topic alone.
+Leonardo developed a comprehensive theory of perspective that includes definitions, principles, and explanations that are strikingly modern in form.
+He likely possessed a deeper understanding of optics, vision, and perspective than most contemporary artists and scientists.
+This is not an exaggeration: Kim Veltman devoted over twenty years to studying Leonardo’s optical research, writings, and drawings on perspective, as preserved in Leonardo’s notebooks, and produced several thousand pages of analysis on this subject alone.

-The 6,500 pages of Leonardo da Vinci’s notebooks contain ca. 100,000 sketches, diagrams, and drawings.
-Even today, we can learn much from Leonardo’s explicit explanations in his notes concerning the supremacy of visual images over verbal ones.
-Accordingly, we are engaged in a comprehensive study of Leonardo’s optical, perspective, and spatial methods—to probe his working techniques and to explain why Leonardo was so concerned with visual images.
+Leonardo’s notebooks, comprising approximately 6,500 pages, contain around 100,000 sketches, diagrams, and drawings.
+Even today, we can learn much from his explicit reflections on the supremacy of visual imagery over verbal description.
+Accordingly, we are engaged in a comprehensive study of Leonardo’s optical, perspectival, and spatial methods, aiming to better understand his working techniques and to explain why visual representation was so central to his thought.

-As mentioned, Kim Veltman was a leading scholar of Leonardo da Vinci, and we shall publish all of Kim’s works on Leonardo in digital form.
-We are also working on the Encyclopedia of Leonardo da Vinci, which unites Kim Veltman’s writings on the great polymath.
-This outstanding multi-volume work explains Leonardo’s scientific methodology, optical studies, and perspective visualisation techniques.
+As noted, Kim Veltman was a leading scholar of Leonardo da Vinci, and we intend to publish his complete body of work on Leonardo in digital form.
+We are also developing the Encyclopedia of Leonardo da Vinci, which brings together Veltman’s writings on the polymath.
+This multi-volume work explores Leonardo’s scientific methodology, optical studies, and techniques of perspectival visualisation.

 In a strange quirk of fate, no book exists on the theoretical foundations of perspective (broadest sense); specifically to define, analyse, and unify all of the principles, types/forms, methods, instruments, and applications of visual/optical perspective.
 Henceforth, we are gathering everything known on this subject into a comprehensive monograph entitled The Art and Science of Perspective.